 Massachusetts cities and towns can create a “Municipal Light Plant” (MLP) to act as a vehicle for creating a community network.
 Northampton does not have a MLP and does not necessarily need one to create a community network.
 If a MLP approach is desired, the City Council would have to vote in favor of such a light plant twice in two different municipal years.
 Each vote would require a two-thirds vote or greater from the City Council.
 Afterward, a majority of voters would have to approve the initiative in a referendum.
 Or the city could decide it doesn’t need a MLP and issue a RFP (request for proposals) from private sector companies that builds community networks.

 It’s also possible to use a citizen petition process.
 This would require the City Council to debate the issue.
 This is an option if for some reason the mayor refused to advance the proposal to the city council for consideration.

 How would a community network be financed?

 That would be up to the City Council.
 It could in theory pay for a network out of pocket but such an endeavor would probably exceed any Rainy Day Fund the city has.
-It’s possible that some portion of the network could be financed by federal grants.
-Most likely funds would come from the sale of municipal bonds.
-Also most likely, subscribers to the community network would pay off the municipal bond by subscribing to it.
+It’s possible that some portion of the network could be financed by federal or state grants.
+Most likely funds would come from the sale of municipal bonds or as part of a general override approved by voters.
+Also most likely, subscribers to the community network would pay off the municipal bond by subscribing to it, similar to how users in the city’s E.J.
+Gare parking garage pay to park, and their charges are used to pay off municipal bonds.
 Ultimately though if there are not enough subscribers to the network, the City is liable for paying back the bond.
 Hence, it makes no sense to start a community network without a thorough study of its likely costs and likely subscription rate by city residents and businesses.
 Based on those we have talked to, you need a 30% subscription rate for a community network to be self financing.
 We think that is easily achievable.

 How much would a community network cost?